 An extra note on iron:

 Excess iron can be very damaging, particularly to men & children.
-For menstruating women, this is generally not an issue, although I’m not a fan of taking inorganic minerals so can’t recommend it for menstruating women, or those with anemic issues either.
+For menstruating women, this is generally not an issue, although I’m not a fan of taking inorganic minerals so can’t recommend it for menstruating women, or those with anaemic issues either.

-I don’t personally recommend the use of cast iron or supplements as being the best approach to solving the root of the problem if you are anemic.
+I don’t personally recommend the use of cast iron or supplements as being the best approach to solving the root of the problem if you are anaemic.
 Anaemia issues are usually the result of an unhealthy gut biome, NOT inadequate iron intake.

 Previous use of the Pill or antibiotics creates a particular susceptibility to anemia issues.

 Unbound iron due to an excess intake reacts with water and oxygen to produce highly reactive oxygen species or free radicals, which damage cell membranes, DNA, mitochondria, and multiple tissues and organs.